Ben Youssef applauds Chiefs resilience vs Sundowns, comments on Shabalala injury

 “Ndlovu was taken off because he was close to a second yellow card, and we didn’t want to take that risk,” he said.
 “We brought on Ox [Mthethwa] to stabilise things.
 Honestly, all the players deserve recognition—Monyane, Ndlovu, Lilepo, they all performed well.”

+“The injury is serious, and unfortunately, we need to protect players more,” he said.
+“He will be out for one or two months.”

+Losing Shabalala, one of the club’s most promising young players, is a significant setback as the season approaches its final stretch of the season and CAF qualification remains within reach.

-With three matches remaining against Sekhukhune, AmaZulu, and Chippa United, Ben Youssef insisted the team still has work to do.
+With three matches remaining against Sekhukhune, AmaZulu, and Chippa United, the North African mentor insisted the team still has work to do.

 “There are still three games left, and we must keep fighting for points,” he said.
 “We’ve made progress in terms of results and overall points, and now we need to finish strongly.”